 6. Webflow

-It’s a platform for online design and development; anyone may create responsive websites without knowing any coding.
+It’s a platform for online design and development, allowing anyone to create responsive websites without coding.
 With its user-friendly interface, users can create and modify websites by dragging and dropping pre-built components and tools and even alter the website code if necessary.

 7. Make